gaurav-cheme/gaurav-cheme.github.io/_pages/about.md

 PhD positions: We are actively recruiting for PhD students.
 Please apply formally via IIT Indore's website or send an email to gaurav@iiti.ac.in expressing your interest.
 Some of the projects would include studying the role of phase separation of proteins on reaction kinetics in biological systems.

 **Research Focus**
-The lab will have a two-pronged approach to We use computational tools to uncover the driving forces for and the subsequent role of phase separation on spatial organization in biological systems.
+We will use computational and theoretical tools to uncover the role of phase separation of proteins/RNA/DNA on biochemical reactions.
+Secondly, we will also engineer better enzymes for efficient biofuel production using computational tools.

 Coupling of phase separation to biochemical reactions
 =====